 Market research shows that pets are living longer because their owners are taking better care of them, both medically and nutritionally, as well as more often keeping them inside where they are less at risk of coming to unforeseen harm.

 Even more important perhaps, longer lives mean ever stronger emotional bonds and thus an increased willingness among pet owners to do whatever it takes to keep their pets healthy and happy for as long as possible.
 The steady, often human-style advancements in veterinary care, medications, and supplements, supported by newer payment options such as pet insurance, are also aiding the longevity of American pets.

 Take it from Duke: Market research and pet industry business intelligence provide valuable data on this aging pet population, but Duke is living proof that these trends promise not just longer and healthier lives for pets, but also a rosy outlook for pet health products and services overall.

 As pets age, they suffer from age-related conditions such as joint deterioration and cognitive dysfunction (just like humans), which drives the pet supplement market.
-To learn more about Packaged Fact's latest reports on Pet Supplements and Pet Owner Trends, visit the next page for insider detailed data.
+To learn more about Packaged Fact's latest reports on Pet Supplements, visit our website for insider detailed data.

 Thanks for reading!